 I’ve usually been pretty forward in my leadership, and I’m grateful for the incredibly honest dialogue I have with my team where I serve.

 But there are seasons when I’ve been afraid to ask for what I really want.
 And even as I type those words, I think, “That sounds so selfish.”

 But sometimes you just need a vacation.
 Or, especially when your family is young, and you’re just starting out, you need a raise.
 Or you need more staff.

 Or you need someone to have your back.
 Or you need a friend.
 Or you need a decision to go your way.

 You’re just afraid to ask.

-You know what I’ve found?
-Almost every time I’ve asked, someone said “Why didn’t you ask sooner?
+Do you know what I’ve found?
+Whenever I’ve asked, someone said, “Why didn’t you ask sooner?
 We’d love to help.”